 When I am taking steps across a sidewalk or putting my key into my door at night, I see myself as an old woman on her deathbed.
-Or a not so much older woman just hit by a bus.
-My eyes are blinking their last few blinks, and that later-on-me is seeing the right-now-me, living her life - lucky to walk on solid ground, lucky with a place to sleep.
-"I was so fortunate all that time," later-on-me thinks, "All those moments I lived in time; just to move was something."
-For me, fortune is more easily perceived in hindsight - even when I know I'm lucky right now, I can only savor it if I pretend it's later on or remember that it’s temporary.
+My eyes are blinking their last few blinks, and my future self is looking back at me as I am today; lucky to walk on solid ground, lucky with a place to sleep.
+"I was so fortunate all that time," my future self thinks, "All those moments I lived in time; just to move was something."
+Even though I know I'm lucky right now, I can only savor it if I remember that it’s temporary.
 To the extent that I am a creative person in the world, it is in order to investigate what makes myself and others feel grateful or hyper-alive, while simultaneously avoiding a hierarchy of states of being.
 "How lucky I was to be bitter and spiteful," I'll think.
 "Just as lucky as I was to be in love."

 These days, I work in film, radio, and performance.

 I write screenplays and work as a story consultant.
 I also make podcasts - both as a writer/producer and as an editor.
 I hold microphones in my hands and cut sounds with my fingers.
 I convince loved ones to appear with me in front of audiences in various stages of undress.

 I am passionate about good stories - encountering them and telling them.
 I love working with people who say yes to every wild idea.

 Here are some projects I've worked on: